skienzmatishun/rippreport/content/p/as-long-as-i-count-the-votes-what-are-you-going-to-do-about-it/index.md

 - kant
 authors:
 - ripp-report
-alttags: Eyeglasses resting on a document, symbolizing poll watcher observations and concerns about election integrity
+alttags: A pair of gold-framed eyeglasses resting on a book against a neutral background
 related_articles:
 - slug: observations-of-a-poll-watcher
   title: “Observations of a Poll Watcher”